 Author: Ed Jones, Carolyn P. HartleyPublication Date: 2014

 This book sheds light on HIPAA’s Omnibus rule, detailing its stronger privacy and security safeguards for electronic data.
-It focuses on enforcement, disclosure to business associates, and every other thing you need to know as a health care provider.
+It focuses on enforcement, disclosure to business associates, and everything you need to know as a health care provider.

 Author: Mary C. ThomasonPublication date: 2013